top of page

 Almost nothing is wasted.

 A freshly formed pupa is delicate like a water-balloon and if it falls it won't be pretty.
+Check out this post if you have a chrysalis that has fallen down.

 The finer details of this process remain a scientific mystery.